aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/recognition/read-url/_index.md

 - picture
 ---

-Aspose.OCE for .NET can recognize images hosted on websites without downloading them to your computer.
+Aspose.OCR for .NET can recognize images hosted on websites without downloading them to your computer.
 The only thing you need is the URL.
 Use [`RecognizeImageFromUri`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/recognizeimagefromuri/) method of [`Aspose.OCR.AsposeOcr`](https://reference.aspose.com/ocr/net/aspose.ocr/asposeocr/) class.
 This method supports JPEG, PNG, BMP, GIF, and single-page TIFF images.

 {{% alert color="primary" %}}
 This method does not support authentication and can only work with public links.